-The 10 best 2020 wedding trends
+The 10 Best 2020 Wedding Trends

 Published date: 10th February 2020 | Author: Hollie Bond

-From coloured smoke bomb photos and Victoriana-style dresses to vegan menus and balloon walls, there are some exciting wedding trends emerging for 2020.
+From coloured smoke bomb photos and Victoriana-style dresses to vegan wedding menus and balloon walls, there are some exciting wedding ideas and trends emerging for 2020.
 We’ve rounded up the very best of the trends, that any couple planning a 2020 wedding will want to know about and start including in their own big day.

 1. Eco-conscious weddings

 Being eco-conscious is dominating all aspects of life and it has filtered down into the world of weddings, and we wholeheartedly approve.
-There are many different ways you can make sure your wedding is eco-conscious, from choosing a venue that has strong eco credentials, like having reusable energy.
+There are many different ways you can make sure your wedding is eco-conscious, from choosing an eco-friendly venue that has strong eco credentials, like having reusable energy.
 Other ways include buying ethical wedding rings, donating your flowers and food waste for compost after the event, choosing caterers that use locally-sourced ingredients, buying eco-conscious stationery, choosing a venue near to you to reduce your guests’ carbon footprint and giving favours like succulents or wildflower seeds to your guests.

 2. Victoriana style wedding dresses and cathedral-length veils